nudlesoup/zccticketviewer/README.txt

 These further instructions are for you to make a copy of this project, set it up and running on your local machine in an IDE like eclipse and check the codebase, Unit Testing and design :)
 ## Pre-requisites:
 JAVA 8, JDK and JRE and an IDE(Eclipse)
 1. Download the project from either GitHub : https://github.com/nudlesoup/zccticketviewer or Drive : https://drive.google.com/drive/folders/1Z7bD55DTG_oIZ3jr1wfxNXkbDwpeicel?usp=sharing .
-And extract the zip file to a folder.
+And extract the zip file to a folder(zccticketviewer-main).
+Prefer to download zip from Github, Drive zipping can take a while.
 2. Open Eclipse IDE, Go to : File -> Open project from file system -> import source choose Directory...(Choose the extracted dir ex : /Users/yourusername/Downloads/zccticketviewer-main)->Finish
 3. Setup your environment/account details with your own username, password and subdomain inside : src/resources/config.properties.
 Currently set to Ameya's account details.
 4. Go to : zccticketviewer-main/src/main/java/ticketview/zenticketviewer/view/Menu.java to run the application.
 Right Click and run as JAVA Application inside eclipse.